MicrosoftDocs/Viva/Viva/insights/Setup/upload-organizational-data2.md

 Generally, you should set the Validity threshold to a high value.
 This is especially important if your analysis will focus on that field.

 For example, you might include a SupervisorIndicator attribute.
 At first, you might think that you're not planning to analyze manager behavior and be  tempted to omit this attribute.
-However, the organization hierarchy is used implicitly by many Viva Insights analyses, such as for differentiating different work groups, for determining high- and low-quality meetings based on how many levels attend, and more.
+However, the organization hierarchy is used implicitly by many Workplace Analytics analyses, such as for differentiating different work groups, for determining high- and low-quality meetings based on how many levels attend, and more.

 #### Set a lower value